UMCEKO/DDevs-Hackathon/README.md

 # DDevs-Hackathon

-This is our DDevs-Hackathon project
+This is our Discord Developers Hackathon project